Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/prog.md

 - ****CFTEXA****
     for a directory type EXIT
 - ****CFTEXE****
-    for an end-of-transfer type EXIT
+    for an end- of- transfer type EXIT
 - ****CFTEXF****
     for a file type EXIT

 If you define more than one EXIT, you can add two characters to the name to assign a sequential number (for example: CFTEXA01).

 [Return to Command index](../../)